renovate-bot/khulnasoft-lab-_-vulx/docs/community/contribute/pr.md

-Thank you for taking interest in contributing to Trivy!
+Thank you for taking interest in contributing to Vul!

 1. Every Pull Request should have an associated bug or feature issue unless you are fixing a trivial documentation issue.
 1. Please add the associated Issue link in the PR description.